AllenNeuralDynamics/parallax/docs/source/userGuide.rst

 * |record_icon| **Record:** Start or stop a video recording of the camera view.
 * |folder_icon| **Output Folder:** Assign the directory where your snapshots and video recordings will be saved.

-Stage Controls (Blue)
+Stage Controls
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 These icons manage coordinate systems, spatial planning, and hardware communication.

 * |mpm_icon| **MPM Server:** Set up and connect to the New Scale server address.
 * |calc_icon| **Calculate Trajectory:** Open the calculator to convert coordinates between the stage's system, the reticle's system, and Bregma's coordinate system.
-* |map_icon| **3D Map:** Visualize the trajectory used to calculate the transformation matrix between the stage's coordinate system and the reticle's coordinate system.
+* |map_icon| **3D Map:** Visualize the trajectory used to calculate the transformation matrix between the manipulator stage's coordinate system and the reticle's coordinate system.
-* |save_icon| **Save Workspace:** Save the stage's current location across all coordinate systems, alongside current camera settings and reticle metadata.
+* |save_icon| **Save Workspace:** Save the stage's current location across all coordinate systems.

-Reticle Calibration & Triangulation (Purple)
+Reticle Calibration & Triangulation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 These icons are used for multi-camera mathematical alignment.